The shoulder holster isn't just for cinematic good and bad guys. It has a role in real life as these eight upper-body rigs prove.

 One of the newest and most versatile options, the ShapeShift is also among the most comfortable.
 A hybrid shoulder holster, Alien Gear combines the strength of an English bridle leather superstructure and Kydex holster, with the comfort of its CoolVent neoprene backing.
 Padded in all the right places and overall slim in design, it’s easy to forget you’re carrying with the ShapeShift.
 The system moves with the body thanks to a four-point back swivel and belt anchors, providing consistent handgun presentation that never leaves you fumbling.

-The shoulder holster system comes complete with holster, harness, and one-magazine ammo carrier.
+The shoulder holster system comes complete with holster, harness, and a magazine ammo carrier.
+The original model previously only had one magazine pouch, but since the introduction of the improved 2.0 model it now has two.
 It’s also available in right- and left-hand draw configurations.
 The holster proper features a level-2 retention system—a metal button thumb snap—which keeps your pistol secure until you need it.
-Carry angle is strictly horizonal, which conceals well and draw fast.
-MSRP: $110
+Carry angle is strictly horizontal, which conceals well and draw fast.
+MSRP: $158

 For more information on the best concealed carry holster check out: